 Over the last 7 weeks, I’ve been talking about skin sins – lifestyle habits that can wreak short- and long-term havoc on your skin.
 From alcohol to lack of sleep, I’ve covered them all.
 This week, I’m revealing the last sin in the series – it’s one we all know about, but often overlook: the sun.
 For the skin-scorching, wrinkle-inducing truth about the effects of UV exposure and your skin, read on!

 Though I’ve already talked about how the 6 previous sins can damage skin, leading to signs of aging – nothing tops the age-inducing rays of the sun.
 A whopping 90% of the visible signs of skin aging is caused by UV damage!* Here’s another statistic that might surprise you: the number one culprit behind the crime isn’t the beach vacation you take every once in a while.
 Two-thirds of all sun damage is incidental** – it comes from daily activities like your commute to work, workout, or errands.
 Think you’re safe if your commute is enclosed, or you have a desk job?
 UV rays can penetrate windows, leaving you vulnerable all day long.
-Even on cloudy days, 80% of UV rays can pass through the clouds.** Not even winter gives you a pass, as UV rays reflected by the snow puts your skin at increased risk for damage.
+Even on cloudy days, 80% of UV rays can pass through the clouds.** Not even winter gives you a pass, as UV rays reflected by the snow puts your skin at increased risk.
+Are you in denial about sun damage?

 While the stats can be daunting, I’m going to talk about the 4 biggest sun side effects, what you can do to reverse the damage, and the one simple solution for prevention.